zuozhenggh/learning-library/data-management-library/goldengate/veridata-advance/ggv-auto-partitions/ggv-auto-partitions.md

     * Lab: Initialize Environment
 * Source and Target connections are created.
 See **Lab: Create Datasource Connections** for steps to create connections.
 * A Group is created.
 Let the Group Name be **Group_AutoPartition**.
 See **Lab: Create Groups and Compare Pairs** for steps to create groups.
-* Create Compare Pairs (on Manual Mapping Tab): Follow the steps 1 to 2 in **Lab: Create Groups and Compare Pairs** to create a compare pair.
+* Create Compare Pairs (on Manual Mapping Tab): Follow the Tasks 1 to 2 in **Lab: Create Groups and Compare Pairs** to create a compare pair.

 ## **Task 1:** Configure Automatic Row Partitioning
 To configure Automatic Row Partitioning: